Taking Leave of Self-Victimization

 A weakness for the weakness

-What makes the transformation of the victim’s attitude even more difficult is that it is widely accepted and confirmed by society.
-According to the philosopher Robert Pfaller, the neoliberal ‚complaint mentality‚ actively supports the victim’s attitude.
-However, the real goal is not to care about the welfare of people but to distract the citizens from the neo-liberal privatization of communal wealth and space.
+The fact that the victim’s attitude is widely accepted and validated by society makes it even more difficult to change.
+According to the philosopher Robert Pfaller, the neoliberal complaint mentality actively supports the victim’s attitude.
+However, the real goal is not to care about the welfare of people but to distract citizens from the neo-liberal privatization of communal wealth and space.
 In such a climate, the victim attitude seems to be the most obvious and easiest-to-understand attitude after an injury.

 Yes, neoliberalism has a weakness for the weakness that complains.
 In neo-liberalism, those who complain are always right: because they insist on making the public space poorer by one dimension.
 And because the weak and harassed, as it seems obvious, deserve disproportionate protection, every complaint is responded to promptly and with drastic repressive measures. […] But [the right to complain] is also the only right.
 Individuals can now claim nothing else about the public sphere.
 3